-Restoring the Heath Hen – a species of Prairie chicken that went extinct in 1932 – to the sand plains of the Northeast United States has the potential to revitalize the conservation of this unique habitat.
-With a new partner, Texas A&M University, Revive & Restore’s Heath Hen de-extinction project is now moving forward with Phase 2 research.
-The innovative science required to bring back the Heath Hen could be transferrable way beyond the regional conservation benefits, opening the door to genetic rescue for all wild bird species.
+Restoring the Heath Hen—a species of Prairie chicken that went extinct in 1932—to the sand plains of the Northeastern U.S. has the potential to revitalize the conservation of this unique habitat.
+Now partnered with Texas A&M University, our Heath Hen de-extinction project is now moving forward with Phase 2 research.
+The innovative science required to bring back the Heath Hen could be transferrable, way beyond the regional conservation benefits, to open the door to genetic rescue for all wild bird species.
 Read our Progress to Date here.

 About This Project

 The Heath Hen was one of the first species in the United States to draw a concerted conservation effort to prevent its extinction.
 Once inhabiting habitats from Maine to the Carolinas, the Heath Hen could be found only on Martha’s Vineyard by 1870, after which local officials banned hunting and established a preserve to protect remaining habitat.
 But the bird was extinct by 1932.
 For residents of Martha’s Vineyard, an island located south of Cape Cod in Massachusetts, the Heath Hen (Tympanuchus cupido cupido) is the subject of much local lore.
 On the site of the original Heath Hen Preserve, a large stone monument has been erected in remembrance of “Booming Ben,” the last known Heath Hen, named for the bird’s vocal mating ritual as he spent his final years calling to females no longer there to hear.